 Plantation owner Jim Cummings said, “You can’t rewrite history but you can right many of the wrongs—primarily with education.”
 Whitney Plantation makes significant strides in that direction.

 If you go: Whitney Plantation is about 32 miles from the New Orleans airport, 5099 Highway 18, Wallace, Louisiana.
 (225) 265-3300.
 Open daily 9:30 a.m to 4:30 p.m.
 Closed Tuesdays and major holidays.
 Tours are on the hour from 10 a.m. to 3 p.m.
 Advance reservations are recommended.
-Tours cost $22; $15 for students with ID, military, those age 65 and older; free for children under age 12.
+Tours cost $25; $23 for students with ID, military, those age 65 and older; $11 children 7-18 ; free for children 6 and under.
 They are 90 minutes, all on foot and mostly on gravel paths.
-Those with special needs should call in advance. www.whitneyplantation.com.
-Whitney Plantation is a member of the New Orleans Plantation Country group: visitnopc.com.
+Those with special needs should call in advance. www.whitneyplantation.org.
+Exhibits in the visitor center are free to the public and are open from 9:30am to 4:15pm, Wednesday through Monday.